Comprehensive Guide to Arm Anatomy: Parts, Names & Diagram

 The coracobrachialis muscle sits on the inner side of your upper arm.
 It is attached to the shoulder blade and the upper arm bone.

-This muscle is good at pulling your arm closer to your body and a bit at bending your arm at the shoulder.
+This muscle is good at pulling your arm closer to your body and bending your arm at the shoulder.
 The nerves that make it work come from the neck area, and it gets its blood supply from certain branches of an artery in the arm.

 Posterior Compartment Muscles